• Home

 Sugar causes the bad microbes in our gut to multiply and decreases the good microbes in our gut.
 This can lead to dysbiosis, inflammation, and intestinal permeability (leaky gut).
 Leaky gut can cause food sensitives, food allergies, and other health problems.
 Limiting the sugar we eat is crucial for good gut health.
 (PubMed Central)

 Table sugar is about half fructose and half glucose.
-As I mentioned in “The Spill on High Fructose Corn Syrup”, your liver is the only organ in your body with the ability to process fructose.
+Your liver is the only organ in your body with the ability to process fructose.
 But it can only handle less than 50 grams a day.
 (PubMed Central)

 If you consistently eat more than 50 grams a day of fructose, you can overwhelm your liver.
 According to PubMed Central, this could lead to non-alcoholic fatty liver disease and other health problems.